alt-magick/Mage-The-Ascension/README.md

-===Overview===
+Overview
 <br>
 This is an alternate system of sphere magic for the World of Darkness.
 It replaces the spheres for Mage: The Ascension.<br><br>
-It is available as a PDF from The Storytellers Vault:
-[https://www.storytellersvault.com/product/484905/Alternate-Mage-The-Ascension-Spheres?affiliate_id=4210968 Free PDF]<br><br>
-You can also download a character sheet for this system here: [https://drive.google.com/file/d/1r5C-9hoRtzomBuL8TUN2zYL6B02B_AvR/view?usp=sharing Alternate Sphere Character Sheet]
 <br><br>
 There are 12 Spheres in this system that are divided into coincidental & vulgar magic.
 The first three levels of each sphere are limited to coincidental effects, and the highest levels of the sphere are divided into two levels of vulgar magic.<br><Br>
-The Twelve Spheres in alphabetical order are:<br><br>
-<pre>Control, Destruction, Feeling, Influence, Penetration, Production, Revelation, Restoration, Transformation, Travel, Understanding, and Vanishing</pre>
+The Twelve Spheres in alphabetical order are:<br><br> Control, Destruction, Feeling, Influence, Penetration, Production, Revelation, Restoration, Transformation, Travel, Understanding, and Vanishing.
 <br><br>
 These are the degrees of power for the Spheres:<br><br>
 <pre>